Raphtory/raphtory.github.io/docs/user-guide/querying.md

 For example, for a vertex object `v`, `v.neighbours().neighbours()` will return the two-hop neighbours of `v`.
 The first call of `neighbours()` returns the immediate neighbours of `v`, the second applies `neighbours()` to each of the vertices returned by the first call.
 These are flattened under the hood such that a single `PathFromVertex` is returned.
 Similarly, any functions that a vertex can call can sit within this chain.

 The same is also true for edges.
 One important function for edge is `explode()` which returns an edge view for each interaction represented by that edge.
-When these interactions have properties like weight, we can
+When these interactions have properties like weight, we can combine these across different temporal instances to get some notion of strength of the connection.
+In the case below we sum the `Weight` value of each of Felipe's out-neighbours to rank them by the number of positive interactions he has initialted with them.

 {{code_block('getting-started/querying','exploded_edge',['Edges'])}}
 !!!
 Output